takasehideki/zenoh_ros2trial/README.md

 docker run -p 6080:80 --security-opt seccomp=unconfined --shm-size=512m takasehideki/zenoh_ros2trial
 ```

+The Dockerfile is based on [Tiryoh/docker-ros2-desktop-vnc:rolling](https://github.com/Tiryoh/docker-ros2-desktop-vnc/blob/master/rolling/Dockerfile) which is released under the Apache-2.0 license.
+Thank you so much @Tiryoh for maintaining a wonderful Docker solution!

 #### Build the image and use it locally

 Please enjoy the coffee break because building the image may take too long time :-